-3.5 Gas Flow Through the Manifold

-Refer to Figure 22 and 23.
+3.5 Gas Flow Through the Manifold Refer to Figure 22 and 23.

-Gas is provided to left and right manifold bank inlet via liquid cylinders and pigtails.
+Gas is provided to left manifold bank inlet via liquid cylinders and pigtails.
+Gas is provided to right manifold bank inlet via high-pressure cylinders and pigtails.
 Flow of gas through left and right side of manifold is exactly the same, each passing through a master valve and then directly to a bank regulator.
-Liquid cylinder pressure is applied to a normally open pressure switch (closes when pressure is applied) front panel pressure gauge, 400 PSI relief valve and an economizer valve.
+Liquid container (left bank) or high-pressure cylinder (right bank) pressure is applied to a normally open pressure switch (closes when pressure is applied), and front panel pressure gauge.
+Left bank liquid container pressure is also applied to a 400 PSI relief valve.

-Bank regulators reduce incoming cylinder pressures to an intermediate pressure.
+Bank regulators reduce incoming container / cylinder pressures to an intermediate pressure.
 Bank regulators are referred to as a "dome loaded" type of regulator.
 These regulators have an internal adjusting spring that is manually set at a specific pressure similar to other diaphragm type pressure regulators.
 In addition to internal adjusting spring, bias pressure may be applied to dome of regulator (adjusting spring side of diaphragm) thus boosting pressure above what is manually set by adjusting spring.
-This output pressure boost will be approximately equal to amount of bias pressure
+This output pressure boost will be approximately equal to amount of bias pressure.